How to Decorate a Modern Office Space

 Savvy designer strategies for creating a comfortable and stylish work environment

 "It helps attract and retain quality employees," says Kriste Michelini, a San Francisco Bay Area-based interior designer.
 "When employees feel good coming to work, they are proud of their environment, and they are more productive.
 It really can affect the organization's overall morale and well-being."
-Michelini's expertise in this realm is evident in the many commercial office spaces she's designed in northern California.
-Here, she shares key considerations when outfitting a commercial work space; the critical role stacking chairs play; and what the future holds for your desk (answer: a built-in treadmill).
+Michelini's expertise in modern office furniture is evident in the many commercial office spaces she's designed in Northern California.
+She shares modern office lighting ideas, key considerations when outfitting a commercial work space, the critical role stacking chairs play and what the future holds for your desk (answer: a built-in treadmill).

-YLiving: What are the most important considerations in decorating a commercial office space?
+YLiving: What are the most important considerations in decorating a modern office space?

 Kriste Michelini: It's important to understand the culture behind the organization.
 What makes it tick, how does it operate, what is its mission statement?
 A designer also needs to understand the specific needs within the departments.
 For example, marketing may require more open, collaborative spaces, whereas accounting needs more privacy.
 When you address a company's needs while shaping an aesthetic that reflects their brand, you create a successful workspace that resonates with employees, management, and clients.

-YV: How do you select seating for an entryway of an office?
+YV: How do you select modern office chairs for an entryway?

 KM: When you walk into a commercial office, the entry area sets the tone for the company.
 It's like a foyer in your own home — it's about putting your best foot forward and making a good first impression.
 Think about what you want to say about your brand to your potential clients, vendors, and employees.
 You definitely want people to feel invited as well as comfortable.
 There should be a place for people to sit down to wait if need be.
 The Repos Chair paired with the colorful Kalahari Boudeaux rug from Missoni would work well.
 The Tuxedo Bench is low and elegant and perfect for a more sophisticated setting.

-YV: What are your suggestions for communal work areas?
+YV: What are your suggestions for modern office furniture in communal work areas?

 KM: You want the furniture to take up minimal visual space to keep it light and airy and be easily rearranged based on how many people are using the space.
 You could do a grouping of Amoeba chairs with a few low Saarinen side tables anchored with a rug or FLOR tiles.